CloseToZero/zsh-config/README.md

 ## TODOs

-* Remove the dependency to Oh My Zsh
+* Remove the dependency to Oh My Zsh.